mconlow/mconlow.github.io/_posts/2016-02-12-NYC-tax-assessment-challenge.markdown

 ---

-## Understanding NYC property tax assessment challenges
+## Understanding NYC property tax assessment challenges:

 ### You don't need to let the seemingly complicated tax certiorari process beat you.